IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

 After deploying your infrastructure, the next critical step is to test it.
 This ensures that all components are working together as expected, from network connectivity to application deployment.

+> **Tip**: Open the architecture diagram in a separate tab to keep a view of how we're progressing through the test environment: [Hub and Spoke VPC Diagram](images/architecture.png)

 ## Step 1: Get Your Infrastructure Outputs

 First, let's retrieve the key information about your newly created infrastructure from the Terraform outputs.
 You will need these values for the following steps.